 Go ahead and pull out that waffle iron, as these Harvest Multi-grain Waffles are about to be a new favorite for breakfast!
-It’s so easy to make a batch and freeze the extra waffles for a quick, on-the-go breakfast in the morning.
+These hearty waffles combine 6 grains, 2 types of nuts, buttermilk, and egg to create a delicious, chewy, crisp texture and flavorful bite.
+Not only are they a breeze to make, but you can also double your batch and freeze the extra waffles.
+This way, you’ll always have a quick, on-the-go breakfast ready for those busy mornings.

 multi-grain belgian waffles stack

-I have been on a waffle kick for a few months.
-So much so, that I was gifted a new Belgian waffle maker for Christmas.
-After many trials, I have perfected my favorite waffle thus far.
+I have been on a waffle kick for a few months—so much so that I was gifted a new Belgian waffle maker for Christmas.
+After many trials, I have perfected my favorite waffle so far.
+So, let’s talk about texture!
+This is a more dense waffle that is still tender and light.
+Confusing, right?
+Think cornbread combined with pancakes!
+Oh man, the chewy oats, almonds, chunks of walnuts, and nutty wheat germ make a perfect combination for these multi-grain waffles.

 ingredients for multigrain waffles